HypeCheck

 What the Science Says

-L-Tyrosine is an amino acid your body uses to make dopamine, norepinephrine, and other catecholamines — brain chemicals involved in focus, motivation, and stress response.
-In small clinical trials, a single 2g dose modestly improved reaction time and reduced missed responses during demanding cognitive tasks like the Stroop test.
-One study also found it may lower physiological arousal (heart rate, pupil response) and speed up decision-making without hurting accuracy.
-Effects appear most relevant under conditions of mental stress or fatigue.
+L-Tyrosine is an amino acid your body uses to make dopamine, norepinephrine, and adrenaline — chemicals that drive focus, alertness, and stress response.
+Clinical trials suggest a single dose of around 2000 mg may help maintain cognitive performance, particularly reducing missed responses during demanding mental tasks.
+One study also found it may lower physiological arousal and speed up decision-making without hurting accuracy.

 What It Doesn't Do

-Won't eliminate stress — studies show it doesn't lower cortisol, salivary stress markers, or anxiety scores.
-Not a proven endurance booster — the cycling study data was incomplete in the provided research.
+Won't eliminate stress or anxiety — studies show it doesn't reduce salivary stress markers or heart rate during acute stress.
+Not a proven endurance booster on its own.
 No evidence it builds muscle or burns fat.
-Not a treatment for Parkinson's disease or any neurological condition.
-Don't expect dramatic mood lifts from a single dose.
+Don't expect dramatic mood improvements from a single dose.

 Evidence-Based Benefits